hummingbot/hummingbot-site/docs/blog/posts/hummingbot-is-live/index.md

 Now, anyone can be a high-frequency trader and earn profits from market making, a trading strategy that was previously accessible only to algorithmic hedge funds.
 For our exchange partners, Hummingbot solves their liquidity challenges by turning their community into a decentralized army of market makers.

-While Hummingbot is not the first publicly-available trading bot (in fact, we reviewed several here: [crypto trading bots](../2019-01-crypto-bot-reviews/index.md)), it was designed be to the simplest and easiest to use bot of its kind, enabling out-of-the-box high-frequency market making to users with limited technical expertise.
+While Hummingbot is not the first publicly-available trading bot (in fact, we reviewed several), it was designed be to the simplest and easiest to use bot of its kind, enabling out-of-the-box high-frequency market making to users with limited technical expertise.

 Like its hummingbird namesake, the elegant facade is only part of a highly-optimized machine.
 Hummingbot was designed for institutional grade performance and reliability.
 Built on technologies such as Cython (Python compiled into C), Hummingbot utilizes low-level programming to optimize the speed and memory efficiency crucial for executing high frequency trading algorithms.